He taihono tangata ki tona awa, ki tona whenua, ki tona ora

 Che Wilson, Ngā Tāngata Tiaki o Whanganui Trustee

-Mouri Tūroa is designed to mitigate soil erosion, improve water quality, and enhance biodiversity within the Whanganui River catchment.
+Mouri Tūroa is funded by the government's Jobs for Nature fund and is a four-year programme of works which aims to mitigate soil erosion, improve water quality, and enhance biodiversity within the Whanganui River catchment.

 To address these impacts, the programme of activity will consist of five broad workstreams: